Slovakia

 The Slovak National Uprising Anniversary is a national holiday celebrated in Slovakia on August 29th.
 It marks the anniversary of the start of the Slovak National Uprising against Nazi Germany and its puppet state, the Slovak Republic, during World War II in 1944.
 This holiday is a time for Slovakia to remember and honor those who fought bravely for their freedom, and reflects the country's dedication to the principles of freedom, democracy, and international solidarity.

-Constitution Day in Slovakia
+Reformation Day in Slovakia

-Day of Our Lady of Sorrows in Slovakia
+Christmas Day in Slovakia

 Upcoming Festivals in Slovakia